Home » Availability of Disability Tax Credits for Autistic Children

 Tax Credits by Province

-Potential financial support can vary by province which is why it’s important to fully look into the programmes available in your area.
+Potential financial support can vary by province which is why it’s important to fully look into the programs available in your area.
 If you’re unsure of what is available to you, be sure to contact a professional accountant – ideally one who specializes in these particular types of cases.

 Living with your child’s disabilities should not seem like a burden, and if you do your research you will find that the Government of Canada has several programs in place that could aid you and your child in living a life with less stress.
 Let’s face it – life will always be stressful, but by hiring an accountant to help you get the most out of your Government programs – you could be saving not only a lot of money – but your sanity too.